-And smaller, young, troll-caught albacore like ours test quite low in mercury, compared even with regular “light” (usually skipjack) canned tuna (See our Mercury Chart).
+And smaller, young, troll-caught albacore like ours test quite lower in mercury, compared with national brands.

 We suspect that Dr. Sears feared that his readers would not remember these distinctions, and thought it safer to lump all mackerel and albacore together in the “avoid” list for kids.
 This is an understandable decision, given the complexity of the mercury issue to consumers!